Tunstall Town Hall: History

 Following significant population growth, largely associated with ceramic production, Tunstall became an urban district with the new town hall as its headquarters in 1894.
 The building continued to serve in that capacity into the early 20th century but ceased to be the local seat of government when the Federation of Stoke-on-Trent was formed in March 1910.
 The ground floor of the building continued to be used for retail purposes while the first floor was used as an events venue: performers included the punk rock band, Crass, in April 1982 and the punk rock band, Discharge, in July 1983.

+The Potteries Heritage Society made an unsuccessful attempt to get the building listed in the mid-1980s, when Stoke-on-Trent had a low number of listed buildings.
+Although some buildings in the city were given protection around this time (such as the Tunstall clock tower), the total of listed buildings remained much the same until the end of the 1980s when the city was resurveyed, resulting in more protection for industrial sites and civic landmarks.
+In 1989 the town hall was listed (as part of a group listing containing other buildings in the centre of Tunstall).
 However, the building was neglected and fell into a state of serious state of disrepair in the 1990s.

 An extensive programme of restoration works, being undertaken by G. F. Tomlinson at a cost of £3.8 million, commenced in June 2019.
 The works were intended to enable the building to host the local library, a children's centre and a local community hub.